muratk5n/thirdwave/en/README.md

 ---

 ZeroAvia CEO was on F24, great interview.
 He used the word 'hydrogen electric' a lot.
 Good idea, for marketing..
-Since the "e-word" is associated with all kinds of 'good things for climate' in people's minds it makes sense to ride that marketing wave.
+The "e-word" is associated with all kinds of 'good things for climate' in people's minds it makes sense to ride that marketing wave.
 Technically the use is correct, a fuel-cell converts H2 into electricity so the whole system *is* hydrogen-electric.
 There are BEVs, there are FCEVs -- both are EVs.

 But policy makers need to understand what's going on under the hood, the overall system, in terms of emphasis (and dollars).
 With H2